chrisfroeschl/.dotfiles/README.md

-# nvim
+# dotfiles

 ## Description

-All my [NeoVim](https://neovim.io/) based settings are collected inside this repository.
+A collection of several dotfiles for daily used CLIs.

+Includes settings for:

+- bash (shell)
+- mongo (database)
+- rtorrent (torrent)
+- groff (markdown)
+- irssi (IRC client)
+- newsboat (RSS client)
+- tmux (terminal multiplexer)
+- zathura (PDF reader)
+- nvim (text editor)

+## nvim

+I decided to document some steps of the inital setup for the NeoVim part, since it requires some dependencies and could be cumbersome otherwise.

 Make sure to use the master build from [NeoVim](https://github.com/neovim/neovim/releases), since some of my plugins won't work otherwise.

-## Theme
+### Theme

 ![theme preview](https://i.imgur.com/D9nsARX.png)

-## Setup
+### Setup

-1. Clone the repository and place it inside your `~/.config` directory.
-2. Install below listed dependencies with your preferred package manager.
+1. Install below listed dependencies with your preferred package manager.
-3. Run `:PlugInstall` to install Vim plugins.
+2. Run `:PlugInstall` to install Vim plugins.
-4. Run `:CocInstall <extension>` to install Coc related extensions.
+3. Run `:CocInstall <extension>` to install Coc related extensions.

-## Dependencies
+### Dependencies

 Following packages are required for [Plug](https://github.com/junegunn/vim-plug) extensions included inside this config.